duckdb/duckdb-web/_posts/2024-09-14-sql-only-extensions.md

 DuckDB's innovative syntax makes this extension possible!

-So, we now have all 3 ingredients we will need: a central package manager, reusable `MACRO`s, and enough syntactic flexibility to do valuable work.
+So, we now have all 3 ingredients we will need: a central package manager, reusable macros, and enough syntactic flexibility to do valuable work.

 ## Create Your Own SQL Extension